University Writing Center: Pronouns

 Gender-Neutral Pronouns

-When you're writing generally and seeking to be inclusive, favor plural nouns over over singular nouns (e.g., "All students are welcome in the University Writing Center" encourages later sentences that start with plural pronouns like "They").
+When you're writing generally and seeking to be inclusive, favor plural nouns over singular nouns (e.g., "All students are welcome in the University Writing Center" encourages later sentences that start with plural pronouns like "They").
 Explicitly gender-neutral pronouns are becoming increasingly common in academic writing.

-Gender-inclusive language: defines "gendered language" and offers help with gendered nouns, titles and names, and pronouns
+Gender-inclusive language: defines "gendered language" and offers help with gendered nouns, titles and names, and pronouns.